top of page

 • Store your big bags under the lower berth, but keep your valuables by your head – train theft is common but most trains have police/security and they are looking out for you.

 • Toilets are hit-and-miss.
 Some trains have Western loos, but most only have squat urinals.
-1AC and 2AC toilets can seem to be cleaned regularly, but in all other classes towards the end of a long-distance journey, the toilets can be ankle-deep in piss.
-I would say take toilet roll and anti-bac gel and curb your liquid intake!
-Oh yeah, and your waste goes straight onto the tracks, so do not use the toilet when the train is stationary!
+1AC and 2AC toilets can seem to be cleaned regularly, but in all other classes towards the end of a long-distance journey, the toilets can be ankle-deep in piss - so bring anti-bac gel.
+Since 2022 Indian trains supposedly no longer release your pee and poop directly on the tracks, so that's something!

 • Overnight train travel is perfectly fine as a solo female for 3AC, 2AC, and 1AC.
 I would personally suggest avoiding sleeper class, but mainly because you'd probably be the only foreigner and therefore people will be curious and you will not get any privacy.